Redpen AI | Privacy Notice

 Who is the information shared with?

 As with most organisations, we use service providers to help us deliver our services and keep your data secure.
 When we use these service providers, it is necessary for us to share your personal data with them.
+We have agreements in place with all our providers that oblige them to protect your data.

-Sometimes, we may be legally obliged to supply copies of personal information to other organisations.
-For example, to supply information to the police.
-We might not be always able to tell you that we have shared your information in this way, however we will ensure this is only shared in accordance with the law.
+Sometimes we may be legally obliged to supply copies of personal information to other organisations, for example to supply information to the police.
+We might not always be able to tell you that we have shared your information in this way, however we will ensure this is only shared in accordance with the law.

 Your rights